 It’s hard to describe the Entourage Effect, as it differs from user to user.
 Many users report feeling calmer and more at ease, but it generally doesn’t provide the sort of reactions that you get from marijuana.

 Regardless of the strength of the CBD you use, or how much you take, it will not get you “high”.
 CBD should never be seen as a legal alternative to marijuana.
-It’s not a recreational drug and is mainly used for therapeutic reasons.
+It’s not a recreational drug and is mainly used for wellness-supporting reasons.

 What Is The Fastest Way To Feel CBD?

-Conversely, if you add CBD oil to food or drink, or consume CBD gummies, it must first pass through your digestive system and could take at least 30 minutes to work.
+If you add CBD oil to food or drink, or consume CBD gummies, it must first pass through your digestive system and could take at least 30 minutes to work.